talbright/go-zookeeper/README.md

 * Children
 * Sync

-See the [go-zookeper](http://godoc.org/github.com/talbright/go-zookeeper/zk) project docs for more details, or run the [tour.go](examples/tour.go).
+Additional operations are available, see the [go-zookeper](http://godoc.org/github.com/talbright/go-zookeeper/zk) project docs for more details, or run the [tour.go](examples/tour.go).

 #### Znode API example